PsyTeachR/reprores-v3/docs/02-repro.md

 Download the [R Markdown Cheat Sheet](https://www.rstudio.org/links/r_markdown_cheat_sheet).

-## Why learn reproducible reports?
+## Why use reproducible reports?

 Have you ever worked on a report, creating a summary table for the demographics, making beautiful plots, getting the analysis just right, and copying all the relevant numbers into your manuscript, only to find out that you forgot to exclude a test run and have to redo everything?

-A<a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> report fixes this problem.
+A <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> report fixes this problem.
 Although this requires a bit of extra effort at the start, it will more than pay you back by allowing you to update your entire report with the push of a button whenever anything changes.

 Studies also show that many, if not most, papers in the scientific literature have reporting errors.
-For example, more than half of over 250,000 psychology papers published between 1985 and 2013 have at least one value that is statistically incompatible (e.g., a p-value that is not possible given a t-value and degrees of freedom) [@nuijten2016prevalence].
+For example, more than half of over 250,000 psychology papers published between 1985 and 2013 have at least one value that is statistically incompatible, such as a p-value that is not possible given a t-value and degrees of freedom [@nuijten2016prevalence].
 Reproducible reports help avoid transcription and rounding errors.

 We will make reproducible reports following the principles of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
 The basic idea is to have the text of the report together in a single document along with the code needed to perform all analyses and generate the tables.
 The report is then "compiled" from the original format into some other, more portable format, such as HTML or PDF.
 This is different from traditional cutting and pasting approaches where, for instance, you create a graph in Microsoft Excel or a statistics program like SPSS and then paste it into Microsoft Word.